seanking/companion-objects/README.md

 val car = Car.create()
 ```

 Since the companion object was named as `CarFactory`, the companion object is accessed via `Car.CarFactory` in Java.

 ```java
 var car = Car.CarFactory.create();
 ```

-It is common for Java libraries (e.g., JUnit) to depend on static methods.
-To support these libraries Kotlin has an
+Some JVM libraries (e.g., JUnit) depend on static methods.
+To support these libraries Kotlin has a `@JvmStatic`
-`@JvmStatic` annotation.
-The `@JvmStatic` annotation instructs the Kotlin compiler to generate real static fields and
+annotation.
+The `@JvmStatic` annotation instructs the Kotlin compiler to generate real static fields and methods.
-methods.

 ```kotlin
 class Dog(val breed: String) {